JesseCoretta/go-antlr4512/README.md

 The only restrictions imposed during the parsing process come from ANTLR itself; for instance, unexpected tokens or invalid token contents.
 Token placement and content is defined based upon a reasonable implementation of RFC 4512.
 Beyond this, all bets are off.

 If it is desirable to enhance the capabilities of a parser solution, the user is advised to consider manual implementation of the necessary checks and balances, or use an external solution such as [`go-schemax`](https://github.com/JesseCoretta/go-schemax).

+## File and Definition Parsing Order

+Although this package does not perform in-depth verification on individual references, it is important that files -- and more importantly, their contents -- are parsed in a manner that honors reference dependencies, such as those used for super types, super classes and super rules.

+The reason for this is that parsed definitions are stored in the order in which they were originally parsed within the slice-based fields of a Schema definition.
+If and when this instance is processed using external processes, such as those affored by the [`go-schemax`](https://github.com/JesseCoretta/go-schemax) package, this will almost certainly result in errors.

+Therefore users are strongly advised to verify and ensure the proper ordering of the following:

+  - "`.schema`" files
+  - Definitions within "`.schema`" files

+In either context, the ordering scheme must always favor fundamental elements prior to any and all definitions which reference such elements.